MCT-master/mct-master.github.io/_posts/2021-03-01-joni-teamcjam.md

 </figure>

-The following section
-          presents Joni's reflection
-                        on Team C's direction
-                                      in Portal connection.
-In this blog post, both Lindsay and Wenbo reported the setup in Trondheim and Oslo.
+The following section presents Joni's reflection on Team C's direction in Portal connection.
+Lindsay and Wenbo reported the setup in Trondheim and Oslo.

 #### Trondheim's call for love